Posted on November 01, 2019

 However, it is important to understand that there is a difference between your niche and your target market:

 Your target market is the specific group of people you work e.g. women in the City, dog owners, creative female freelancers, brides to be.

 Your niche is the service you specialise in offering to your target market.

-For example, a design company can offer web design and app development, another company can offer them branding advice or photography.
+For example, a design company can offer web design and app development, another company can offer them branding photography.
 It is the combination of the target market and specific service that creates a niche market.

 Why is a business niche important?
 Why should I choose a niche?

 Finding your niche is pretty much the most crucial aspect of setting up in business.

 We live in a competitive world.
 One way to stand out from the crowd is by focusing on a niche market.